LeeFischman/devcycle-server/README.md

 * change "MODEL_NAME" to the model you changed ex: "rider"
 * change "NAME_OF_MIGRATION" to what you want to call it.

-These commands will then apply the newly created migrations to the database:
+This commands will then apply the newly created migrations to the database:

-`sudo python manage.py migrate rider 0001`

-`sudo python manage.py migrate location_update 0001`

-`sudo python manage.py migrate tour_config 0001`
+`sudo python manage.py makemigrations`

 Now you need to reload the server